jseto/abb-test/readme.md

 ### Business Logic

-The business logic responsibility is managed by the **PartController** class, and it is in charge to keep the _unique source of truth_ and process the data.
-In this assignment, the only processing is the calculation of the total accumulated deviation of every control.
-Again, the _observer pattern_ is used to notify consumers (i.e. user interface) that the processing has finished and the part is ready to be consumed (i.e. shown to the user).
+The business logic responsibility is managed by the **PartController** class.
+This class keeps the _unique source of truth_ and process the data.
+In this app, the only processing is the calculation of the total accumulated deviation of every control.
+Again, the _observer pattern_ is used to notify consumers (i.e. user interface) when the processing has finished and the part is ready to be consumed (i.e. shown to the user).

 The **PartController** class has been designed as a _singleton_ to keep data immutable.
-It also provides a mechanism to register a factory for the data stream concrete implementation  (**MockDatastream** class).
-That means that the concrete implementation will be automatically injected in the **PartController** constructor at the first instantiation.
-This mechanism provides an elegant and easy to use way to decouple the data stream by dependency injection.
+Additionally, it provides a mechanism to register a factory to instantiate the concrete implementation of the data stream (**MockDatastream** class).
+In this way, the concrete implementation will be automatically injected in the **PartController** constructor at the first instantiation.
+This mechanism provides an elegant and easy to use way to decouple the data stream through dependency injection.

 ### User Interface

 The technology chosen to implement the user interface is **Preact**. **Preact** is a homomorphic library to **React** but weighing only 3.5Kb compared to >100Kb of **React**.
 Being homomorphic means that the API interface is equivalent and the usage doesn't change from the original **React** way.
 The selection of the technology is again irrelevant as it can be easily replaced by any other technology or even vanilla JS as the business logic is fully decoupled.

-The main component is the **PartPanel** and the component state is driven by subscribing to the **PartController** _new part_ notification.
+The main component is the **PartPanel**.
+The component state is driven by subscribing to the **PartController** _new part_ event.
 The subscription is done in the `useEffect` hook.
-Every time a new part has been processed, the component state will be changed according to the new part received in the event.
+Every time a new part is processed, the component state will change with the new part received in the event.

 The layout has been done using the CSS Flex specification.
 Although the implementation is responsive, it is not fully optimized, as empty spaces can appear in the main panel.
 A solution to this could be using a packing algorithm and the use of the CSS Grid elements.
-As a temporary solution, the _controls_ are shown in groups of 8 which, to an extent, allows the Flex elements to automate the packing of the 8 control panel groups.
+As a temporary solution, the _controls_ are shown in groups of 6 which, to an extent, allows the Flex elements to automate the packing of the 6 control panel groups.

 Finally, the part conformity, is driven by a tolerance parameter received with the data stream and processed locally in every control.
 The metrology concepts and acceptance criteria have been chosen arbitrarily and do not reflect a real scenario as this is not the goal of the exercise.